 Cajun Shrimp and Quinoa Casserole

-This recipe is easy to make.
+This casserole is easy to make.
 Chop your tomatoes, sprinkle with cajun seasoning and drizzle with a little olive oil and then set aside.
 Sprinkle your shrimp with cajun seasoning and then saute in a cast iron skillet until opaque.
-Remove those shrimp from the pan and then saute some onions and jalapenos.
-This gal loves the heat but you can leave the jalapenos out if you’re not digging them like me.
-After those little veggies are done cooking, mix in the quinoa, tomatoes, some tomato paste and a few other goodies, top with the shrimp and shredded fontina cheese.
-Throw in the oven and bake for 15 minutes.
-It’s just that simple!
+Remove the shrimp from the pan and then saute some onions and jalapenos.
+I love the heat but you can leave the jalapenos out if you prefer a milder dish.
+After the veggies are done cooking, mix in the cooked quinoa, tomatoes, some tomato paste and a few other goodies, top with the shrimp and shredded fontina cheese.
+Place the casserole in the oven and bake for 15 minutes.
+It’s that simple!

 - 4 medium tomatoes, cut into chunks